mratsim/weave/rfcs/multithreading_apis.md

 ##### Scheduling

 `spawn` is a hint to the executor that processing MAY happen in parallel.
-The executor is free to schedule the code on a different thread or not depending on hardware resources, current load and other factors.
+The executor is free to schedule the task on a different thread or not depending on hardware resources, current load and other factors.

 At a `spawn` statement, the threadpool implementation may choose to have the current thread execute the child task (continuation-stealing) or the continuation (child-stealing).